Yaomachi town’s traditional ryokan stay in Toyama

 My friend living in Toyama strongly recommended joining the Hotaruika Boat Tour and to visit Yaomachi town’s Owara Kaze no Bon festival, if we visited Toyama Prefecture.
 When we went to Toyama to see the Kurobe Dam, we stayed at Yaomachi’s traditional inn, Miyata Ryokan.
 We could not see the festival, but enjoyed the old town atmosphere.

 Miyata Ryokan was established in the late Edo era, in the mid 1850’s.
 It has an elegant and stylish design.

-Yaomachi became prosperous with sericultural, having produced and traded silkworm eggs since the Edo era in the 17th century, and was called the silkworm town up until World War Ⅱ. Yaomachi was said to pay 60% of duty for the Toyama clan at that time.
+Yaomachi became prosperous with sericulture, having produced and traded silkworm eggs since the Edo era in the 17th century, and it was called the silkworm town until World War Ⅱ. Yaomachi was said to pay 60% of duty for the Toyama clan at that time.
 Yaomachi’s merchants developed its culture with their huge fortunes.

-Old merchant houses that sell raw silk and Japanese paper still exist on Suwa Honmachi Street.
+Old merchant houses that sold raw silk and Japanese paper still exist on Suwa Honmachi Street.
 Next morning, we walked around Yaomachi.
 Old houses were well maintained and some had arranged flowers at the entrance with a high sense of beauty.

-After walking through Suwa Honmachi Street, we went to Ida River through Zendera Slopes.
-Zendera Slopes was developed to transport marchant goods from Ida River.
+We walked on Suwa Honmachi Street and went to Ida River walking through Zendera Slopes.
+Zendera Slopes was developed to transport merchant goods from Ida River.

-It takes 40 mins by car or public transportation from Toyama city to Yaomachi town.
-It is worth a visit and stay to see the old traditional town in Toyama.
+It takes 40 mins by car or public transportation from Toyama Station to Yaomachi town.
+It is worth visiting and staying to see an old traditional town in Toyama.